lime-owl/passion-project/README.md

 <h2> to-do: </h2>

-- Create a prioritized feature list.
-Break your features into “Must Have” and “Nice to Have”.
-Using a tool (ie. Draw.io or Visio), create an entity relationship diagram.
+- Using a tool (ie. Draw.io or Visio), create an entity relationship diagram.

 - Create a high-fidelity prototype that accurately summarizes the different user flows for your must-have features.

-- Create and prioritize issues for your must-have features.
-Recall that you can also add sub-tasks to an issue to help clearly track what is required to build a feature.